 The Bonus Power-Up: Video

-We didn't give video it's own category above, because we like to consider it a secret sauce you can pour on almost any tactic to give it an extra boost.
+We didn't give video its own category above, because we like to consider it a secret sauce you can pour on almost any tactic to give it an extra boost.
 Here's a quick list of ideas:

-- Include videos in your blog posts to help it connect with people who prefer to watch rather than read
+• Include videos in your blog posts to help it connect with people who prefer to watch rather than read

-- Add videos to your social content to help break through the noise
+• Add videos to your social content to help break through the noise

-- Make quick promotional videos to help you leverage speaking engagements
+• Make quick promotional videos to help you leverage speaking engagements

-- Use video in your social media ads for an almost surefire way to outperform ads from the competition
+• Use video in your social media ads for an almost surefire way to outperform ads from the competition

-- To create a great experience for your website visitors, use videos to provide them with different options for consuming your content
+• To create a great experience for your website visitors, use videos to provide them with different options for consuming your content

 If you're not quite sure how to add video into your marketing strategy, this guide is a good place to start.